-The following Leaders & Allies have agreed to “Captain” tables in 2020:
+The following Athletes, Coaches, Leaders & Allies have agreed to “Captain” tables in 2021:

-Beatrice Faumuina ONZM OLY, Board Member, Sport New Zealand
+Beatrice Faumuina ONZM, Board Member, Sport New Zealand; former athlete (discus thrower)

 Beatrice needs little introduction as an accomplished Olympian and Commonwealth Games gold medallist.
 She is a former Trade Commissioner and Consul General (New York) for NZ Trade and Enterprise, and Senior Adviser in Pacific Connections for the Ministry of Foreign Affairs and Trade.
 Beatrice was inducted into the New Zealand Sports Hall of Fame in 2019 and in January 2020, was the first Pasifika women to ever be appointed to the board of Sport New Zealand.